• Skip to primary navigation

 Variations

-There are about a million ways to change up brisket tacos.
+There are so many ways to change up brisket tacos.
 Try:

 • Toppings - Favorite toppings include pico de gallo, cheese, a dollop of sour cream and a dash of hot sauce.
 Shredded iceberg lettuce, salsa roja and sliced pickled jalapeno peppers are also a family favorite in my house.